 The lifetime of hyper-casual games is usually short.
 Considering that the average user nowadays has over 100 apps on their phone, competition in the hyper-casual space is fierce.
 Publishers usually resort to keeping the content “fresh” with constant releases of new titles.
 Subsequently, LTV (long-term value) of a hyper-casual game player is not very high.

-Hyper-casual games seized a significant share of the market that usually wouldn’t identify themselves as game players.
+Hyper-casual games seized a significant share of the market that usually wouldn’t identify themselves as gamers.
 Just recently hardcore end of the gameplay spectrum started to enter the mobile.
-Before that, titles like PUBG were reserved for consoles and desktop gaming.
+Before, titles like PUBG were reserved for consoles and desktop gaming.
 2018 was the year when it became clear that mobile can match consoles as an equal gaming platform.

 The user interface of hyper-casual games should be minimalistic.
-There isn’t plenty of elements, menus or numbers.
-Many of hyper-casual games only have one button or “controller”.
+There isn’t plenty of elements, menus, or numbers.
+Many hyper-casual games only have one button or “controller”.
 The mechanics behind hyper-casual games are also very simple and straightforward.

 Hyper-casual games should be able to play infinitely.
 Repeating a game after game can become dull after a while, hyper-casual games have to contain a variety of attributes to keep the gameplay re-engaging and fun.
 For this reason, there is always a harder level in the hyper-casual game.